-Phoenix BIOS help and simulation
+Phoenix BIOS help and support

-Below are example illustrations of the Phoenix BIOS setup screens.
-As can be seen from the below pictures, this BIOS is broken up into several different menus.
 In the below illustration of the Main menu portion of the BIOS, a user can see the computer specifications and change the time, date, and other system specific settings.

 DMI Event Logging

 The DMI Event Logging enables users to view the DMI event log, clear the log and enable or disable this feature.

 The Video Configuration lets you set settings related to the video including the Palette Snooping, AGP aperture size, and the default adapter.